input-output-hk/cardanodocs.com-archived/_docs/2017-01-10-technical.md

 we may need to not propagate messages across all network, but send it to neighbors only.
 Hence we have three types of sending messages:

--   Send to a node;
+-   send to a node,
--   Send to neighbors;
+-   send to neighbors,
--   Send to network.
+-   send to network.

 #### Message types

 To handle this, three kind of message headers are used, and there are two message types:

--   Simple: sending to a single peer
+-   Simple: sending to a single peer.
 -   Broadcast: attempting to send to the entire network, iteratively sending messages to neighbors.